KristinaGol/Capstone-Project-DataCVPro/Stakeholder_Meeting_1.md

 * analyzing skills that are currently required in Data Analyst/ Scientist positions
 * what are those skills?
 * did the requirements change since ChatGPT?
 Is a different set of skills asked?
-* how reliable is ChatGPT/ AI to replace skills such as programming/ forecasting/ etc.?
   * what are expert/ public opinions on ChatGPT?
 * how does an applicant optimize their CV to be successful in today’s job market?
 * analyze role of personal branding for applicants: